JoosJuliet/joosjuliet.github.io/_posts/2020-08-16-brute_force_attack.md

 tags: [ 'Architect']
 comments: true
 ---
-# What is brute force attack?
+# What is a brute-force attack?

-when we want to solve specific password, assign the number of all cases password randomly.
+A brute-force attack occurs when someone wants to find a specific password, so they test various configurations of all potential passwords randomly.

-# Kinds of brute force attack
+# Kinds of brute-force attacks
+The kinds of brute-force attacks include random sequential assignment and dictionary assignment.
 - Random sequential assignment
 - Dictionary assignment

 ## Random sequential assignment
-It implement the feature of brute-force assignment, They try to assign all the strings that can be combined all possibility in order one by one.
-In theory, given enough time for the attack, we will get the password.
-However, in reality, as the length and complexity of the password increases, the time required for an attack increases exponentially, so it is difficult to say that it is one hundred percent successful.
-In order to reduce the time required for a list of predefined strings is sometimes used.
+This method implements the brute-force assignment strategy by trying to guess all the possible combined strings of characters that can form a password, in order, one-by-one.
+In theory, if given enough time for the attack, this method will eventually find the password.
+However, in reality, as the length and complexity of the password increases, the time required for an attack increases exponentially, so it is difficult to say that it could be one hundred percent successful.
+In order to reduce the time required, a list of predefined strings is sometimes used.

 ## Dictionary assignment
 - representatives : rainbow table attack
+One example of a dictionary assignment is the rainbow table attack.
-This is a method to shorten the time compared to the random sequential assignment method, and is a method of assigning a predefined list of strings.
+This is a method to shorten the time used compared to the random sequential assignment method, and it is a method of assigning a predefined list of strings.
 An attack using a dictionary file is called a dictionary attack.
-Pre-defined password dictionary is prepared and assigned one by one. the dictionary file is a file that has been used statistically or is a file that has previously defined password combinations that people commonly use in the form of a list.
+A predefined password dictionary is prepared and assigned one by one.
+The dictionary file is a file that has been used statistically, or that contains previously defined password combinations that people commonly use in the form of a list.
 Since people use surprisingly simple passwords a lot and sometimes use the same password across different sites, the pre-assignment method is a very efficient and effective attack technique that increases the attack success rate while dramatically reducing the time required for brute force attacks.

 # Preventation
-## User perspectives
-1. Use of long and complex passwords
-2. Use unpredictable password
-## Company perspectives
-1. Add a several restrictions for password
-2. Logging and Monitoring
-  - Increase comparison time between user’s input and password.
-3. Regular suggestion of password change.
-4. Use Multi-factor
-  - Captcha
+There are a couple of methods we can turn to in order to prevent brute-force attacks.
+First of all, from a user perspective, I would advise people to use long and complex passwords, and also to use unpredictable passwords - what that means is different passwords for each account or website.
+Second of all, from a company perspective, I would advise adding several restrictions for passwords, increased logging and monitoring of server/user activity, and also regularly changing passwords.
+Finally, I would recommend companies to use a multi-factor login approach, such as Captcha.

+Let me explain further:

 ## Add a several restrictions for password
 For instance, The length must be longer than 8 and mix alphabet and number, even special character.
 Because The longer and more complex the password, the less likely the attack will be successful.
 But this is a tradeoff that can make the user's experience bad, so If the user experience is important in service, I don't recommend making a lot of restrictions.